ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

   - name: ui5-tooling-modules-middleware
     afterMiddleware: compression
 ```
+> Hint: In case your application is using a proxy such `fiori-tools-proxy`, the proxy must run after `ui5-tooling-modules-middleware` middleware.
+Otherwise proxy will try to serve the resources for your installed npm package instead of `ui5-tooling-modules-middleware`.
+You can achieve this by setting `afterMiddleware: ui5-tooling-modules-middleware` in `fiori-tools-proxy` middleware.
 ## How it works

 The custom middleware is listening to incoming requests and checks those requests to match npm packages.
 E.g. a dependency to `chart.js` will cause a request to `resource/chart.js.js`.
 The middleware now derives the module name which is `"chart.js"` and uses `require.resolve("chart.js")` to lookup the npm package for it.
 If an npm package exists, the middleware is using `rollup` to create a custom AMD bundle for the npm package which uses `sap.ui.define` instead of `define`.